Strategic Events & Campaign Development

 Building strong visual themes tying fundraising and outreach objectives centered on the overarching focus: the movement for a free Palestine, and supporting Donkeysaddle’s storytelling partners in Gaza and around the world.

-Developing distinct branding and visual identity system for the program, Palestine Grassroots Distribution Project
+Developing distinct branding and visual identity system for the program, Grassroots Community Network

 Crafting visual identity and cohesive suite of assets for the virtual fundraiser, Creating the Future We Deserve